Woo Hoo, I did it - I finally tackled painting a mini barn quilt!

 I had created a Mini Barn Quilt Pinterest board of design possibilities and had been collecting images for quite a while.
 So, when I was ready to get started, I simply picked what I thought might be the easiest design.
 (If you take a look at my Pinterest board or Julia's Instagram feed, you'll see that Julia has a lot of beautiful designs!)

 First of all, I was stumped as to what kind of wood to use.
 I was concerned that plywood wouldn't have nice, smooth edges on all four sides, so I went with MDF board (Medium-Density Fiberboard).
 It's economical; I purchased a 4x4' sheet of 3/4" MDF from my local lumberyard for $16.59 and had them cut it into 11" squares.
 One 4x4' sheet yielded sixteen 11" squares - not bad!
 The 11" size vs. 12" allowed for the "kerf" (the width needed for the saw cuts).
-After a little bit of sanding, the edges were nice and smooth and ready for paint.
+After sanding the edges and corners with some 120 grit sandpaper and wiping down with a Norwex EnviroCloth, everything was nice and smooth and ready for paint.

 The next question - what kind of paint works best??